morgoe/yogaruka/terms/general.md

 ### Memberships

-All our memberships - online and in-person - are charged monthly, for the one month ahead.
+All our memberships - online and in-person - are charged monthly, for the one month ahead and they are three month minimum memberships.
+You will be expected to continue payments indefinitely until written notice of cancellation is given, and you have **our confirmation in writing**.

-Unlimited Membership Contract (UMC):
+Membership Contract (MC) Conditions:
-- You will be expected to continue payments until written notice of cancellation.
-Should you need to **cancel** or **downgrade** your contract, please do so with a minimum fortnight's notice.
-Upgrading (e.g., passing from the online to the in-person unlimited) will not incur any fees.
+- Purchasing a membership contract of any sort through Yogaruka Pty Ltd means that you are entering a legally binding contract.

-- If you wish to cancel, suspend or alter your UMC payment in any way you are under contractual obligation to give Yogaruka a minimum two weeks' notice via email.
+- If you wish to cancel, suspend or alter your MC payment in any way you are under contractual obligation to give Yogaruka a minimum two weeks' notice via email, and wait for **our confirmation in writing**.

+- Changes cannot be done automatically on your booking profile.
+Either upgrading or downgrading (e.g., passing from the online to the in-person, or the other way around) will restart the three-month minimum period.

 - Your payments will continue to draw from your account indefinitely.
 If you wish us to stop payments at the end of your monthly cycle you must inform us **a fortnight** before the termination date, and wait for **our confirmation in writing**.

-- A minimum of one full billing period (30 days) must be completed prior to the cancellation taking effect.
-Membership cancellations cannot be applied retroactively under any circumstance.
-You will be expected to fill in an **exit interview** as a condition to the cancellation.
+- A minimum of three full billing periods (90 days) must be completed prior to the cancellation taking effect.

+- Membership cancellations cannot be applied retroactively under any circumstance.

+- You will be expected to fill in an **exit interview** as a condition to the cancellation.

+- Conditions for putting the membership on hold are listed in the **Suspensions** section.

 ### Class Passes